• Skip to primary navigation

 vegan rice crispy treats on a chopping board

 See?
-They're kinda healthy.
-Like something a hippie might eat.
+They're kinda like something a hippie might eat.
 A hippie with serious munchies.

 Or a svelte dancer with a sweet-tooth cooking out of a 1-square-foot kitchen.